facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

-  python examples/build_dict.py -t babi:task10k:1 -df /tmp/parse.dict
+  python examples/build_dict.py -t babi:task10k:1 -df /tmp/parrot.dict

-Now let's try our parse agent again.
+Now let's try our parrot agent again.

 .. code-block:: bash

-  python examples/display_model.py -t babi:task10k:1 -m parse -df /tmp/parse.dict
+  python examples/display_model.py -t babi:task10k:1 -m parrot -df /tmp/parrot.dict

-This ParseAgent implements ``eval_step``, one of two abstract functions in TorchAgent.
+This ParrotAgent implements ``eval_step``, one of two abstract functions in TorchAgent.
 The other is ``train_step``.
 You can easily and quickly build a model agent by creating a class which implements only these two functions with the most typical custom code for a model, and inheriting vectorization and batching from TorchAgent.